-Drain all water tanks, hoses, filters and pumps to prevent freeze damage.
+Drain all water tanks, lines, and pumps to prevent freeze damage.
 The fresh water system may be drained by running any faucet until the tank is empty.
-When empty, turn the water pump off to prevent damage.
-Remove the filter on the freshwater pump inlet, remove any water and reinstall.
+When empty turn the water pump off to prevent damage.
 Residual water will not damage the tank.
 The water heater must be drained individually after emptying the water tank.
 Drain the water heater by opening the drain faucet on the water heater.
 The water from the water heater will drain into the bilge.
-If desired, the fresh water systems may have a non-toxic antifreeze for potable water systems added.
-To drain other systems, close seacocks and run the pumps until the lines are dry.
+If desired, the fresh water system may have a non-toxic antifreeze for potable water systems added.
+To drain other lines, close seacocks and run the pumps until the lines are dry.
 Open the seacocks after lines are dry.
 Draining will help prevent water stagnation in warmer climates.